-Your entitlement to CDP will end after 13 weeks if you stop living in Scotland so you must let Social Security Scotland know and apply for DLA or PIP (if your child is aged 16 or above) as soon as possible.
+Your entitlement to CDP will end after 13 weeks if you stop living in Scotland so you must let Social Security Scotland know if you are moving from Scotland to another part of the UK.
+You can then apply for DLA or PIP (if your child is aged 16 or above) as soon as possible.